✔ An air source heat pump can save you £3,472 over its lifetime

-Replacing your old gas boiler with an air source heat pump will typically save you £255 per year, according to the Energy Saving Trust, as well as a massive 5.2 tonnes of CO2.
+Replacing your old gas boiler with an air source heat pump can save you £3,472 over its lifetime, as well as a massive 5.2 tonnes of CO2.

 When you consider that the average person in the UK is responsible for 6.5 tonnes of CO2 per year, that’s an incredible reduction to your carbon footprint.

-And even if you have a brand new gas boiler, you’ll still cut your annual CO2 emissions by 2.5 tonnes, on average.
+And even if you replace a brand new gas boiler, you’ll still cut your annual CO2 emissions by 2.5 tonnes, on average.

 Do you need planning permission to install an air source heat pump?